GeminiCCCC/SystemDesign/key-value-store.md

 # 4. use sloppy quorum to improve availability when temporary failures happen

 a. after nodes are down instead of enforcing the quorum requirement, the system chooses the first W healthy servers for writes and first R healthy servers for reads on the hash ring.

+# 5. use Merkle tree is handle replica permanently failure (to keep replicas in sync)
+* step 1: divide key space into buckets which will be used in leaf nodes.
+* step 2: hash each key
+* step 3: create a single hash node per bucket
+* step 4: build the tree upwards till root by calculating hashed of children

+To compare two Merkle trees, start by comparing root hashes.
+If root hashes match, both servers have the same data, otherwise traverse the tree to find the which buckets are not synchronized and synchronize those buckets only.
+So the amount of data needed to be synchronized is proportional to the differences, and not the amount of data.